Adam Pisoni: Career

 In 1995, he co-founded Cnation, a web development firm.
-At Cnation, Pisoni served as CTO from December 1995 to September 2002.
+At Cnation, Pisoni was CTO from December 1995 to September 2002.
 However, after the dotcom bubble burst, many of Cnation's clients went out of business or cut back on expenditures, which led to Cnation's failure.

-In 2004, Pisoni was the Director of Web Engineering at Shopzilla, formerly known as Bizrate.com.
+In 2004, Pisoni was the director of web engineering at Shopzilla, formerly known as Bizrate.com.
 At Shopzilla, he helped with product development and systems architecture.

 Yammer

-After a brief stint at Geni.com as a software engineer, Pisoni went on to co-found Yammer, an enterprise social network company where he served as CTO, with early PayPal employee and COO David O. Sacks in 2008.
+After a brief stint at Geni.com as a software engineer, Pisoni went on to co-found Yammer, an enterprise social network company where he was CTO, with early PayPal employee and COO David O. Sacks in 2008.
 Microsoft later bought Yammer for $1.2 billion in 2012.

 Abl Schools

 After Microsoft's acquisition of Yammer, Pisoni stayed with Microsoft as a vice president for a couple of years before deciding to found Abl Schools.
-Abl Schools makes resource and time management software for both middle schools and high schools.
+Abl Schools makes resource and time management software for middle and high schools.
 As of June 2017, Abl Schools has 12 employees and has raised $12 million in funding.